 It’s cold brew season, plain and simple, and because I’m a self-proclaimed addict with a working—but not expert— knowledge of how to make cold brew and the best coffees to use for cold brew, I spoke with someone who is (an expert).
 That would be Erika Vonie, an N.Y.C.
-Coffee Masters Champion & Director of Coffee for Trade—a buzzy new delivery service that’s reimagining access to good coffee.
+Coffee Masters Champion & former Director of Coffee for Trade—a buzzy delivery service that’s reimagining access to good coffee.

-Trade just launched a personalized, make-at-home cold brew subscription package, along with proprietary cold brew bags which are, according to the team, one of the easiest and best ways to brew proper cold brew coffee at home.
-Resident cold brew guru Vonie was kind enough to walk me through the basics of cold brew coffee, why it’s so (pardon) “hot” right now, and some tips for making at home—including the one thing to consider for a perfect batch of cold brew that might seem obvious but people still get wrong ALL the time.
+Last year, Trade launched a personalized, make-at-home cold brew subscription package, along with proprietary cold brew bags which are, according to the team, one of the easiest and best ways to brew proper cold brew coffee at home.
+Then-resident cold brew guru Vonie was kind enough to walk me through the basics of cold brew coffee, why it’s so (pardon) “hot” right now, and some tips for making at home—including the one thing to consider for a perfect batch of cold brew that might seem obvious but people still get wrong ALL the time.